MarkWarneke/markwarneke.github.io/_posts/2020-10-14-Generic-Terraform-Module-Test-Using-Terratest.md

 share-img: "/img/draft.jpeg"
 tags: [Draft, Azure, Terraform]
 comments: true
-time: 2
+time: 5
 ---

 How to use Terratest to test Infrastructure as Code Terraform modules on Azure.
-A good practice is to use Terraform module as a collection of Terraform resources that serves a specific purpose.
+A good practice is to use the Terraform module as a collection of Terraform resources that serves a specific purpose.
-In this blog post we are going to look into how we can leverage a generic Terratest for all Azure based Terraform modules.
+In this blog post, we are going to look into how we can leverage a generic Terratest for all Azure-based Terraform modules.

 A module can even be a composition of multiple child modules.
-In order to create a reusable Terraform module we are first going to look into a typical Terraform module structure.
+To create a reusable Terraform module, we are first going to look into a typical Terraform module structure.

 # What is a Terraform module?

-While leveraging open-source modules from the [Terraform registry](https://registry.terraform.io/) is a good practice and a quick way to get started enterprise organization typically require a _private_ registry.
+While leveraging open-source modules from the [Terraform registry](https://registry.terraform.io/) is a good practice and a quick way to get started enterprise organizations typically require a _private_ registry.
 The private registry should ensure full control and consistency across the source code.
-The private registry is a good practice, so that enterprise organizations can create a common place for reusable Terraform modules, that can be shared across the organization.
+The private registry is a good practice so that enterprise organizations can create a common place for reusable Terraform modules, that can be shared across the organization.

-The easiest way to achieve this, is to provide a Github or Azure DevOps release artifact.
+The easiest way to achieve this is to provide a Github or Azure DevOps release artifact.
 Using tags (and releases) we can version our release of the module easily.
 The [Azure Cloud Adoption Framework landing zones for Terraform](https://github.com/Azure/caf-terraform-landingzones) uses a similar approach for versioning modules e.g. [Deploys Azure Monitor Log Analytics](https://github.com/aztfmod/terraform-azurerm-caf-log-analytics/tree/v2.3.0).
-I expect that the CI/CD system has access to the source-control system, fetching the releases should therefore be not be a problem.
+I expect that the CI/CD system has access to the source-control system, fetching the releases should therefore not be a problem.

-Modules should be organized in separate dedicated repositories inside of the source control system, in order to achieve a good release strategy, based on tags or releases that contain changelog information.
+Modules should be organized in separate dedicated repositories inside of the source control system, to achieve a good release strategy, based on tags or releases that contain changelog information.
 The Terraform `source` argument can then be used to reference a git endpoint, see [usage of a Terraform module](#usage-of-a-terraform-module).

 Terraform files are typically grouped into modules.
 A basic module structure looks like this: